 Most tax crimes involve one of two major tax law violations of the federal government tax code: either tax evasion or tax fraud.
 For the IRS to pursue criminal charges against you, you’ll need to be found guilty of one or both of them.

-The terms tax evasion and tax fraud are sometimes used interchangeably, but the fundamental difference is that tax fraud applies when a tax document is intentionally falsified, and tax evasion involves other activities designed to mislead the IRS and illegally reduce your tax bill.
+The terms tax evasion and tax fraud are sometimes used interchangeably, but the fundamental difference is that tax fraud applies when a tax document is intentionally falsified and tax evasion involves both falsified documents and other activities designed to illegally reduce your tax bill.
 If you ever suspect that you’re under investigation for either tax fraud or evasion, speak to a tax attorney at once to consider your legal options.

 Tax Evasion